hzqst/metamod-fallguys/README_FALLGUYS.md

 //Deactivate PlayerMove-only-semiclip between "pEntity" and "pPlayer" g_EntityFuncs.UnsetEntityPMSemiClipToEntity(pEntity.edict(), pPlayer.edict());

-//Deactivate semiclip between "pEntity" and any other entity. (if was semiclip before). g_EntityFuncs.UnsetEntitySemiClipToAll(pEntity.edict());
+//Deactivate semiclip between "pEntity" and any other entity. (if was set to semiclip before). g_EntityFuncs.UnsetEntitySemiClipToAll(pEntity.edict());

 //Deactivate PlayerMove-only-semiclip between "pEntity" and any other entity. (if was semiclip before).